Katy Perry Joins The Long Line Of People Who'd Like An Apology From Taylor Swift

-If Taylor Swift wants to end the bad blood between she and Katy Perry, she's going to have to do this, first.
+If Taylor Swift wants to end the bad blood between her and Katy Perry, she's going to have to do this, first.

 According to E!, when Perry was asked by a fan on Twitter if she would ever collaborate with Swift, her answer was simple: "If she says sorry, sure!"